zerkalica/fetch-builder/README.md

     Fetcher,
     createSerializeParams
 } from 'fetch-builder'
-import type {FetchOptionsRec} from 'fetch-builder'
+import type {FetchOptions} from 'fetch-builder'

 const baseFetcher = new Fetcher({
     baseUrl: '/api',